Zamiell/stardew-valley/Min-Max_Guide.md

 * Mine until 2 AM, then pass out.
   * As you get more copper, craft + place 3 more furnaces (to have 4 in total).
 * At the end of the day, you should get:
-  * Farming 0 --> 1
+  * Farming 1 --> 2

 ### Spring 12

 * Grab mushrooms from the cave.
 * Mine until 2 AM, then pass out.
+As you mine, smelt copper and iron.

 ### Spring 13